2023 Most Popular Mental & Social Health Services Bachelor's Degree Schools in Texas

 Check out the mental health services bachelor's degree programs at these schools if you want to attend one of the most popular in Texas.

-Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for mental and social health services students working on their bachelor’s degree.
+Our analysis found Texas A&M University - College Station to be the most popular school for mental and social health services students who want to pursue a bachelor’s degree in Texas.
 Texas A&M College Station is a very large public school located in the midsize city of College Station.

 Women make up 93% of the mental health services majors at the school.